 Some popular topics with the boys include map skills, plate tectonics, geomorphology, economic activities and settlement as well as population and transport.

-In addition to knowledge, geography lessons embrace growing vital geographical skills such as analysis, interpretation, comparisons and contrasts and fieldwork etc.
+In addition to knowledge, Geography lessons embrace growing vital geographical skills such as analysis, interpretation, comparisons and contrasts and fieldwork.

 History, as a humanity subject, focuses on our shared human and school values of love, justice, courage, humility, gratitude, honesty and self-discipline.
 Through the study of the past, we hone our social conscience to actively seek a more just world today and tomorrow.
 We nurture passionate and compassionate Historians, exploring the diverse experiences of humans across time and place.

-History is taught in thematic topics from Years 1 to 4, for example, ‘Intrepid Explorers’ and ‘Ancient Egyptians/Greeks’.
-In Years 5 to 8, History is taught as a discrete subject, through enquiry topics such as ‘UK Developing Democracy’ and ‘From Slavery to Freedom?’.
+History is taught in thematic topics from Year 1 to Year 4, for example, ‘Intrepid Explorers’ and ‘Ancient Egyptians/Greeks’.
+In Years 5 to 8, History is taught as a discrete subject, through enquiry topics such as ‘UK Developing Democracy’ and ‘From Slavery to Freedom?’
 The History curriculum progressively prepares students for Common Entrance and Scholarship examinations.

 We are critical, reflective and creative thinkers, developing our History conceptual skills of chronology, cause and consequence, change and continuity, significance, interpretation, diversity, debate, analytical essay writing and to question evidence such as ‘fake news’ and ‘stories’.